slem56/arcgis-buffer-volume-tool/README.md

 ## Description

 This is an ArcGIS automation tool that filters features affecting the watertable depth and calculates surface volume from interpolated depth data.
 The tool uses a series of buffer distances to filter out nearby features that affect water table depth and helps identify the optimal buffer distance for accurate water table depth analysis.
+This tool was created using ArcGIS ModelBuilder and modified for automation.

 ## Key Features
 - **Watertable Depth Interpolation**: Uses Inverse Distance Weighting (IDW) to interpolate watertable depths.